European-Unified-ID/euid-docs-preview/preview/docs/guides/integration-mobile-client-server.md

 - SDK for Android (version 1.6.0 or later)
 - SDK for iOS (version 1.7.0 or later)

-For instructions for installing the correct SDK/version into your mobile app, see [Add the EUID Mobile SDK to your mobile app](#add-the-euid-mobile-sdk-to-your-mobile-app).
+For instructions for installing the correct SDK/version into your mobile app, see [Add the EUID mobile SDK to your mobile app](#add-the-euid-mobile-sdk-to-your-mobile-app).

 ## Integrating with single sign-on (SSO)